-In 'Blackout City' - A quieter, emptier version of Manhattan
+In 'Blackout City' - a quieter, emptier version of Manhattan

-NEW YORK (Reuters) - The residents and business owners of lower Manhattan who have lost their electricity this week are beginning to adjust to life in an unfamiliar place: “Blackout City.”
+NEW YORK, Oct 31 (Reuters) - The residents and business owners of lower Manhattan who have lost their electricity this week are beginning to adjust to life in an unfamiliar place: “Blackout City.”

 It is a largely quiet place, empty of the crowds that would normally gather to shop, eat, and work there, patrolled by slow-moving police cars with flashing lights and peopled by the lonely bicyclist or dog-walker.